Champions League Final Stadiums Overview

 The 2015/2016 final marked the start of a historic Real Madrid run, although we didn’t know it at the time.
 When Real Madrid managed to wriggle past Atletico Madrid at San Siro, the stage was set for the hat-trick of Champions League trophies that the club lifted.

-This drama-filled cross-city clash saw Real Madrid won by 5-3 on penalties, and with almost 72,000 fans in attendance, we can only imagine the nerves when taking those final shots.
+This drama-filled cross-city clash saw Real Madrid win by 5-3 on penalties, and with almost 72,000 fans in attendance, we can only imagine the nerves when taking those final shots.
 With that said, it must have been magical at the same time, to win at one of the biggest football stadiums in the whole of Europe!

 Olympiastadion – Germany

 Apologies if you are a Juventus fan, but the team was eventually outclassed in the 2014/2015 final, losing to Barcelona by a 3-1 scoreline.
-This game was played at the Olympiastadion in Germany, and with goals from Alvaro Morata, Luis Suarez and Neymar, Barcelona managed to destroy the Italian squad with fierce and skillful play ultimately.
+This game was played at the Olympiastadion in Germany, and with goals from Alvaro Morata, Luis Suarez and Neymar, Barcelona managed to destroy the Italian squad with fierce and skilful play ultimately.
 The 70,000+ strong crowd made it one of the best-attended finals over the last 10 years.

 We must say, the Olympiastadion was a great pick over the other Champions League final stadiums that could have hosted the game.
 This was backed up by the fans' noise, the pitch's quality, and the event's general organisation too.
 It was just magnificent, and we wouldn’t be surprised if the stadium is picked to host such an event in the future.